callumwebb/cwebby/content/about/index.md

 ### This site

+This site was put together as a portfolio and an opportunity to learn more about topics I find interesting, publishing content from R, using D3, and automated build processes.
+Hopefully you find it interesting and useful too!

-This site was built using [blogdown](https://github.com/rstudio/blogdown) for R, and a slightly modified theme from xx.
+Some tools used include [blogdown](https://github.com/rstudio/blogdown) for R, and a slightly modified theme from xx.
-It's built using a [wercker bucket](https://app.wercker.com/cwebby/cwebby/runs) tied to my [github](https://github.com/callumwebb/cwebby) repository.
+It's built using a [wercker bucket](https://app.wercker.com/cwebby/cwebby/runs) tied to my [Github](https://github.com/callumwebb/cwebby) repository.